pandas-dev/pandas-release/README.md

 make upload-doc
 ```

-Now manually create a release https://github.com/pandas-dev/pandas/releases

-Make sure to upload the sdist that's in `pandas/dist/` as the "binary".
-Conda-forge uses it.

 Once the binaries finish, you'll need to manually upload the wheels to PyPI.

 Assuming the job which `make wheels` triggered on MacPython completed successfully (you may want to double check this https://anaconda.org/multibuild-wheels-staging/pandas/files) you can download a copy of the wheels locally.